Call Us!

 • Private organizations with 50 or fewer full-time employees

-The idea is to create a quality summer work experience for younger folks between the ages of 15 and 30.
-Beginning in 2019, the program goes beyond the students exclusively.
-Anyone between the ages of 15 and 30 may be eligible to participate.
+The idea is to create a quality summer work experience for younger folks.
+Beginning in 2019, the program goes beyond students exclusively to anyone between the ages of 15 and 30 who may be eligible to participate.

-Ways to find that the cash for post-secondary school
+Ways to find the cash for post-secondary school

 Free cash

 There are a number of websites where you can check out scholarships, bursaries and grants available to students.
-Scholarships Canada is a one-stop-shop for students looking for free cash.
-The organization claims they have helped distribute more than 99 thousand awards worth more almost $200 million.
-In the featured scholarships section on their website’s front page, they have ones worth $250 all the way up to $10,000.
+Scholarships Canada is a one-stop shop for students looking for free cash.
+The organization claims they have helped distribute thousands of awards and scholarships worth almost $200 million.
+In the featured scholarships section on their website’s front page, they have ones worth $250, going up to $5,000.
+There are now more scholarships specifically for underrepresented groups, including Indigenous students, students with disabilities, and international students.
 Some of the tips they offer to win these scholarships include:

 • Make sure you qualify for the scholarship: double-check the eligibility criteria.

-• Know the deadline and mark it in your calendar.
+• Know the deadline and make a note of it in your calendar.

 • Find out if you need transcripts: originals or copies?